naorye/web-dev-easy-src/source/_posts/2012-09-14-cascading-autocompletes-using-jquery-ui.markdown

 ---

 Yesterday I got a new requirement for the application I am working on.
-I had several [jQuery UI autocompletes](http://jqueryui.com/demos/autocomplete) and I needed to add cascading functionality.
+I had several <a href="http://jqueryui.com/demos/autocomplete" target="_blank">jQuery UI autocompletes</a> and I needed to add cascading functionality.
 This means that each autocomplete in the group affects the following autocomple's possible values.
 If there is no value selected in the first autocomplete - the next autocomplete must be disabled.
 When the user selects a value on the first autocomplete - the next autocomplete becomes enabled.
 <!-- more -->

 After searching the web I realized that the best option for me is to write my own jQuery plugin that manages the autocompletes cascading.